Which Oil is Best for a Kidney Patient?

 Corn oil is also a good source of vitamin E and the antioxidant phytosterols.
 These compounds prevent the oil from going bad and may lower inflammation.

 The PUFA linoleic acid found in corn may improve skin, reproductive, heart, kidney, immune, and gastrointestinal health.
-Getting 8 to 10 percent PUFAs in the diet could also prevent heart disease.
+Getting 8-10% PUFAs in the diet could also prevent heart disease.

 Though corn oil may be a good way to improve your PUFA intake, there is still a significant amount of saturated fat in corn oil.
 This combined with its refined processing makes it not the best choice for those with kidney issues.